FlowersLib Logo

 Growing Conditions

-Some varieties can withstand temperatures as low as -15°C and as high as 35°C. When the temperature exceeds 30°C during the summer, they enter a semi-dormant state, resulting in poor plant growth, smaller and fewer petals, and dull and non-glossy colors, losing their ornamental value.
+Some hardy rose varieties can withstand temperatures as low as -15°C (5°F) and as high as 35°C (95°F).
+However, when summer temperatures exceed 30°C (86°F), roses may enter a semi-dormant state, resulting in stunted growth, smaller flowers with fewer petals, and duller colors, diminishing their ornamental value.

 Distribution Range